Tropicalbunny/MyRepo/README.md

 * checked the form links and notice they do not work since being deployed.
 * made sure all text and containers align as thye should.

+ i have used JigSaw w3c to validate my CSS, Passed all clear.

+ i have used w3c html validator to validate my HTML, i have uncovered a few issues (shown below) and i have taken steps to fix them.
 #### Features implemented

 the website consists of 8 pages, 6 are accessable from the navigation bar, while one is an about us page accessable from the footer, the other is a success page after subbmitting the contact us form.